mihir603/FixTrafficAnalyzer/README.md

 - Replay captured messages in real-time or burst mode through an SSE stream.
 - Export filtered messages to CSV.
 - Use synthetic India and US demo captures included in `samples/`.

+## The FIX Batch Logic

+The analyzer is built on a batch-import pipeline.
+Keep this pipeline intact when changing the UI, API, search queries, or replay behavior:

+1. `FixTrafficParser` parses one input line into a `ParsedLine`.
+It supports enveloped log lines, raw messages, `|` delimiters, SOH delimiters, and engine event lines.
+2. `ImportService.importStream` creates one `import_batch`, processes the input
+   sequentially, and stores every recognized line in `fix_log`.
+3. FIX messages are additionally indexed in `fix_message` for filtering, order-chain lookup, sequence-gap detection, statistics, and export.
+4. The import is transactional.
+If processing fails, the partial batch must not be treated as a completed import.

+The database relationship is `import_batch` -> `fix_log` -> `fix_message`.
+`fix_log.raw` remains the original parsed payload and is required for detail views and text search.
+Do not replace the raw message with only extracted fields.

+### Safe Changes

+- Change presentation in `src/main/resources/static/index.html` without
+  changing import behavior.
+- Add API filters in `QueryService` and corresponding controller parameters.
+- Add an indexed FIX field by updating `schema.sql`, `ImportService.insertMessage`, the relevant model/query projections, and tests together.
+- Extend supported capture formats in `FixTrafficParser`, keeping existing envelope, raw-message, event, and delimiter behavior compatible.
+- Update `FixDictionaryService` or `custom-tags.properties` when adding names for tags or enumerated values.

+When changing parser or batch-import code, update parser tests and verify that message, event, blank, malformed, and mixed-delimiter lines still produce the expected import counters.
+Keep `deleteImport` aligned with the three-table relationship so deleting a batch removes all of its parsed data.

 ## Screenshots